High-floor skyline living

 Linking

-- Grand Tower building cluster
+- Grand Tower building notes

-Why this cluster matters for a buyer
+Why these notes matter for a buyer

 A viewing at Grand Tower is roughly an hour.
 That is not enough time to experience what it is to live at 140 metres above the Main across a year — fog mornings in November, golden-hour dinners on the west balcony in June, the single snowfall event that inevitably happens once a winter.
 These posts compress that year of observation into reading form.

-If you are the kind of buyer who wants to know what you are buying before you buy it, this cluster is the closest a website can get to handing you a year of residence in advance.
+If you are the kind of buyer who wants to know what you are buying before you buy it, this is the closest a website can get to handing you a year of residence in advance.

 For the potential buyer